History of Neuromarketing

 Understanding the Brain as an High-Energy Consuming Organ

 In fact, the brain is responsible for all our consumer behaviors.
 To perform these behaviors and choices, the brain needs to use a lot of energy.
 Even though the brain is only 2% of our body mass, it burns nearly 20% of our energy.
 But most of the decisions we need to go through a day are managed below our level of consciousness.
 This explains why nearly 90% of our brain energy is necessary to sustain our rest state or default mode, a critical aspect of brain functioning which is largely performed below our level of awareness.
 So it appears that we use about 10% of our brain consciously.
 Worse, we do not control the bulk of our attention since we are too busy scanning the environment for potential threats.
-Because nothing matters more than survival, we are in fact largely controlled by the most ancient part of our brain is known as the Primal brain.
+Because nothing matters more than survival, we are in fact largely controlled by the most ancient part of our brain known as the R-complex or the reptilian brain.
 This structure includes the brain stem and part of the lower limbic system.
-The Primal brain has developed over millions of years.
+The reptilian brain has developed over millions of years.
 It is pre-verbal, does not understand complex messages, and seeks pain avoidance over thrills.
 It is the part of the brain that makes us extremely selfish and drives our strong preference for mental shortcuts over long deliberations.
-The most powerful aspect of the Primal brain is the fact that it is able to process visual stimuli without the use of the full visual cortex.
+The most powerful aspect of the reptilian brain is the fact that it is able to process visual stimuli without the use of the visual cortex.
 This is why we prefer images over words and experiences over explanations.
 Antonio Damasio, a well-known neuroscientist and respected author once said, “We are not thinking machines that feel, we are feeling machines that think”.